 You love your dog, and you care about their health.
-You routinely take them on walks, you ensure they eat quality food and treats, although, oftentimes it isn’t until a vet-check-up that you realize you may have forgotten about their dental health.
-So, how should we as pet-pawrents make sure our pups’ teeth stay clean and healthy?
-Here are 3 genius ways to improve your dog’s dental health:
+You routinely take them on walks, you ensure they eat quality food and treats, although, oftentimes it isn’t until a vet-check-up that you are reminded of their dental health.
+Here are 3 genius tips to improve your dog’s teeth.

 1. Tackling Teeth with Treats

 It’s wise to start a dental care routine early while your dog is still a puppy and more open to the idea of having hands poking around in their mouth.
 However, not every dog starts their journey in their forever home as a young pup, so transitioning into this routine is not always easy.
 That is okay!
 Practice patience and positive reinforcement.

 Puppies and dogs often respond well to training treats, so use this to your advantage.
 It is best if you are able to brush your dog’s teeth daily, although if this becomes a struggle, every other day, or at least 3 times a week is better than not at all.
 If your pup becomes irritable, you can aim to brush a portion of their teeth one day and the other half the following day.